Stomach Cancer: Surgery

 You may need to wear special stockings on your legs.
 These are to help prevent blood clots.

-You will be given anesthesia through an IV tube in your hand or arm.
+You’ll receive anesthesia through an intravenous (IV) tube in your hand or arm.

-When you are asleep, the surgeon will do the surgery.
+When you’re asleep, your surgeon will do the surgery.

 What to expect after surgery

 You’ll wake up in a recovery room.
 Your healthcare providers will watch you closely.
 They will give you medicine to treat pain.
 You won’t be able to eat or drink for a few days or more after surgery.
 This is to give your stomach time to heal.

 You may be in the hospital for several days.
 You may not be able to return to work or other activities for several weeks.

 Pain.
 The pain can be managed with medicine.

 Tiredness or weakness.
 How long it takes to recover from surgery is different for each person.

 Constipation.
 This can be caused by the pain medicine.
 It can also be caused by not moving much and from not drinking or eating.
 Talk with your healthcare provider or nurse about how to keep your bowels moving.